pnt103/Change_Filament/extras/Change_Filament.md

 Marlin.
 That feature is not available on all printers and also requires using the control box to use, instead of doing everything in OctoPrint.

+When Marlin unloads filament using the Advanced Pause feature, it first retracts and then pauses to cool the filament slightly, then de-retracts a little less before it unloads the filament.
+This is to help prevent pulling a string away from inside the nozzle and leaving it in the heatbreak or on the end of the filament which would make it more difficult to re-load.

 Configuration:

 * **Unload Length**: Length of filament to reverse extrude when unloading, in mm.